The Aeolian Islands are one of the most magical places in the Mediterranean. Discover them with a sailing holiday!

-One of the most popular itineraries is to sail among the Islands trying to discover the most hidden spots of the islands while listening to the sound of the sea, the rustle of the breeze between the sails or between the trees, losing yourself in evocative sunsets.
+One of the most popular itineraries is sailing among the Islands trying to discover the most hidden spots of the islands while listening to the sound of the sea, the rustle of the breeze between the sails or between the trees, losing yourself in evocative sunsets.

-The choice of a sailing boat is perfectly suited to the geographical conformation of the Aeolian Islands and what they offer: in few places you can combine relaxation and adventure at sea during the day with the fun and excitement of going ashore in the evening.
+The choice of a sailing boat is perfectly suited to the geographical conformation of the Aeolian Islands and to what they offer: in few places you can combine relaxation and adventure at sea during the day with the fun and excitement of going ashore in the evening.

 The white colour that covers the beaches and the whole island is due to the pumice quarries of Porticello.
-These places are golden: the Faraglioni to the south, in front of Vulcano, Sottomonastero or Marina Lunga, the tourist port of Pignataro where it is possible to stop and go ashore and take a tour of Marina corta, the town square.
+These places are not to be missed: the Faraglioni to the south, in front of Vulcano, Marina Lunga, the tourist port of Pignataro, where it is possible to stop and go ashore and take a tour of Marina Corta.

 Panarea is loved by high society because of its world-famous nightclubs.
 As well as being a favorite destination for young people, Panarea is also very popular among diving lovers for its clear waters and enchanting seabed.
 During the day you can visit the Bronze Age village on the promontory of Punta Milazzese, whose cliffs form Cala Junco, one of the most beautiful places of all the Aeolian Islands.

-Salina, the island of Massimo Troisi's 'Postino' movie, is also the greenest island of the archipelago with its high and steep coastline.
+Salina, the island of Massimo Troisi's "Il Postino: The Postman" movie, is also the greenest island of the archipelago with its high and steep coastline.
 Its ancient name was Dydime which means “twin” because it is formed by two peaks of volcanic origin, Monte Fossa delle Felci and Monte dei Porri.
 Then it was called Salina because of the salt pans to the southeast, behind Punta Lingua.

 Visiting Stromboli is a truly natural experience.
-Its volcano is one of two active volcanoes in Italy and one of six volcanoes in the world that are constantly erupting.
-Visiting the island by sea, you can see the famous "Sciara del Fuoco", the steep wall along which the incandescent material descends and ends up in the water, and the characteristic Strombolicchio, a rock in the north that rises steeply 56 meters above the Tyrrhenian Sea.
+Its volcano is one of ten active volcanoes in Italy and one of the six volcanoes in the world that are constantly erupting.
+Visiting the island by sea, you can see the famous Sciara del Fuoco, the steep wall along which the incandescent material descends and ends up in the water, and the characteristic Strombolicchio, a rock in the north that rises steeply 56 meters above the Tyrrhenian Sea.